(Last UPDATED 3/8/19) Description and review of Lady Bird, a coming-of-age film written and directed by Sacramento native Greta Gerwig.

 It was a spur of the moment decision to head over to the Tower Theatre on Sunday for the first showing of Lady Bird.
-I had been painting my living room and dining room nonstop for days – and I felt I deserved a treat.
+I had been painting my living room and dining room nonstop for days – and felt I deserved a treat.
 Everyone deserves a day of rest I reasoned – even if Thanksgiving, which I am hosting, is almost upon us.

-In addition to the crowd generated by good reviews and the local angle, the adjacent Tower Café is a very popular Sunday morning breakfast spot.
+In addition to the crowd generated by good reviews and the local angle, the adjacent Tower Café is a very popular Sunday morning breakfast venue.
 I was, however, lucky enough to secure a spot in the parking lot.

 When the movie was about to start I looked around and was impressed with the size of the audience.
 I was obviously not the only one who thought seeing Lady Bird was a good way to spend a Sunday late morning/early afternoon.